qjiangzhao/TEtrimmer/README.md

 For detailed instructions, including installation steps, usage options, example outputs, and more, please refer to [TEtrimmerv1.4.0Manual.pdf](https://github.com/qjiangzhao/TEtrimmer/blob/main/docs/TEtrimmerv1.4.0Manual.pdf)

+**Note: Manual is out of date.**

 ## Installation
 TEtrimmer can be installed locally with Conda, or run from a Container with Singularity or Docker.

+You will need local copies of the Pfam-A and CDD databases available.
+See example usage section for download instructions.

 ### 1. Conda